Your Child's Immunizations: Hib Vaccine

 Article Translations: (Spanish)

 Haemophilus influenzae type b bacteria (Hib) were the leading cause of meningitis in children younger than 5 years old until the Hib vaccine became available.
+It also used to be a common cause of infections in the ears, lungs, blood, skin, and joints in children.

 The Hib vaccine is given by injection at ages: